RotorHazard/RotorHazard/src/node/readme_S32_BPill.md

 `https://raw.githubusercontent.com/stm32duino/BoardManagerFiles/master/STM32/package_stm_index.json`

 3. In "Arduino | Preferences | Platforms and Boards" select 'STM32 Core' version 1.7.0 <br>
-  Note:  There are newer version availble, but it seems like if version >= 1.8.0 is used then the builds fail
+  Note:  There are newer version available, but it seems like if version >= 1.8.0 is used then the builds fail

 S32_BPill-node project files for Sloeber-Eclipse may be found in the `src/node/project_files/eclipse_sloeber` directory -- copy these files to the `src/node` directory.
 Then, in Sloeber-Eclipse, the node-code project may be loaded via "File | Open Projects from File System..."